omega8cc/boa/docs/PX0-XTRIM.md

 its entirety — delete `tools/le` and every HTTPS proxy vhost has a dangling `ssl_certificate` and nginx will not start.
 Certificate refresh stays with the daily `migration_proxy_certs.sh` mirror, which must keep running long after the shrink.
+The one class it cannot refresh is a retired box-named name (answered with the cutover's 301): no target issues for it, so the mirror names it on every run and mails the admin once when its certificate enters the `_MIGRATION_PROXY_CERT_WARN_DAYS` window and once when it has expired.

 ## Rollback truth